Facilities Inventory: Facility Naming

 Principles for Naming

 - When possible, use the 30-character limit for the 30-character name as the starting point for the official/full name.
-Try to use the same name in the 30-character name and as the full name.
+Try to use the same name for the "Facility Name" and "Facility Full Name".

-- Try to use an acronym (1st letter(s) of each word) before an abbreviation (removing letters)
+- Try to use an acronym (first letter(s) of each word) before an abbreviation (removing letters).

 - When abbreviating:

-- Take out spaces between words as the first preference
+- Remove spaces between words as the first preference.

 - For non-Ithaca facilities, use the first few letters in the name to identify the geographic location.
 Use these letters consistently in other facilities in the same area.
 Examples include GNVA Jordan Hall in Geneva and LI Duck Hatchery Building on Long Island.